Faith in Everyone to Shine Brightly

 (Tracy Chapman, musician and song-writer)

 When children begin school in Reception, the first books they take home will be ‘wordless’ books.
+This happens in week 2.
 To become a fluent and skilled reader, children need to be able to talk and be well practised in being spoken to.
 With a wordless book, a child can use the vocabulary bank that they have built up to talk about the pictures and in time, make up their own story line to accompany the illustrations.

 Reading for pleasure

 Reading for pleasure is vital in developing a life-long love of reading.
 This involves children becoming engaged with reading.
-At St. Mary’s, every child has 2 reading books.
-1 book is pitched at an appropriate level for them to be able to fluently read 95% independently.
-The other is often derived from our 50 Best Books list from Books for Topics or from our well-stocked library.
+At St. Mary’s, every child has two reading books: One book is pitched at an appropriate level for them to be able to fluently read 95% independently.
+The other is often derived from our curated list of '50 Best Books', kept in every classroom, or from our well-stocked library.

-Each academic year the children have a list of 50 quality books for them to read or have read to them.
+Each academic year has a list of 50 quality books for the children to read or have read to them.
 These include a variety of fiction, non-fiction and poetry.
 A link to each year groups 50 best books can be found here.
-This is being updated by Books for Topics regularly.
-Every classroom has the current booklist on display in their classrooms and the children have the opportunity to recommend books to their friends and write reviews for books they have read.
+This list is regularly updated (by Books for Topics).
+Every classroom has the books and book covers on display in their classrooms and the children have the opportunity to recommend books to their friends and write reviews for books they have read.

 Language comprehension refers to the way in which we make sense of words, sentences and the wider language we hear or read.
-At St. Mary’s, we have specific vocabulary ninja sessions each week where the children are specifically taught new words and have the opportunity to explore the morphology of the words.
-This enables them to understand more of what they are reading and to extend their written vocabulary.
+At St. Mary’s, we have specific 'Vocabulary Ninja' sessions each week where the children are specifically taught new words and have the opportunity to explore the morphology of the words.
+This enables them to understand more of what they are reading and to extend their spoken and written vocabulary.

-Language comprehension is taught more discreetly through Whole Class Reading.
+Language comprehension is also taught through whole class reading.
 During whole class reading we use VIPERS to ensure every area of reading is covered.
 Each week we focus on a different skill from the VIPERS list and we use Literacy Shed Plus to resource this area of learning.

 Decoding refers to reading unfamiliar words by sounding out and then blending and then reading familiar words accurately and silently at a glance.
-We develop this through our phonics teaching using Floppy’s Phonics.
-As soon as the children have enough sounds to begin blending to read words they are given the opportunity to begin reading a book with phonetically decodable words in.
+We develop this through our phonics teaching using Little Wandle Letters and Sounds Revised.
+As early as week 3 or 4, as soon as the children have enough sounds and are able to orally blend they are given the opportunity to begin reading a book with phonetically decodable words in.

-Phonics is taught daily at St. Mary’s in EYFS and KS1.
-We will soon be moving to Little Wandle (a complete systematic synthetic phonics programme) to replace our current scheme, Floppy's Phonics.
+Phonics is taught daily at St. Mary’s in EYFS and Year 1 using Little Wandle (a complete systematic synthetic phonics programme).
+This replaced our previous scheme, Floppy's Phonics.

 The children take home a phonetically decodable book that they are able to read 95% of fluently.
-The first time they read the book they will be decoding it, the second time they read it should be to help develop that fluency and the third time is to read for comprehension to check that they have understood what they have read.
+The first time they read the book they will be decoding it, the second time they read it should be to help develop fluency and the third time is to read for comprehension to check that they have understood what they have read.
 Word reading and language comprehension require different types of teaching.
 We teach word reading through our phonics lessons and individual reading time with the children each week.
 In EYFS, Y1 and Y2, group reading sessions take place to discreetly teach the skills of reading expressively and fluently as this is essential for comprehension.
+Year 2 recap Year 1 Summer Term phonics in Terms 1 & 2 and then move onto the Spelling Shed spelling scheme in line with years 3-6.

-As part of our parent open afternoon in October 2021 we issued all parents with a 'helping your child to read' booklet.
+As part of our parent open afternoons we issued parents with a 'helping your child to read' booklet.
 To view this booklet please click here.

-Now that some restrictions are being eased we are beginning to invite families into school to promote reading.
-On 23rd November 2021 we had some EYFS and Year 1 children attend a Reading Café with their parents or grandparents.
-The children enjoyed sharing a picture book with their family and we all joined in with 'We're going on a bear hunt'.
+Especially since the pandemic, we love to invite families into school to promote reading.
+For example, EYFS and Year 1 children have attended a Reading Café with their parents or grandparents where the children enjoyed sharing a picture book with their family.
+We all joined in with a shared story 'We're going on a bear hunt'.

 }As the Governor responsible for monitoring the development and improvement of English, which includes reading and writing, I have visited all KS1 classrooms this year to see phonics teaching and whole class reading sessions in practise.
 I have also met with the subject lead in person and via zoom to discuss the subject improvement plans for both Reading and Writing, carried out a joint book look, reviewed targets and discussed strategies for improving the editing of work.
 I particularly enjoyed observing the enthusiasm and energy of both staff and pupils for the subject. . ~ Julia Knowles, English Link Governor